django-cms/django-cms/docs/user/tutorial/90-styling-content.rst

 The *Contact information* page
 ******************************

-We'll start by improving the layout of the *Contact information* page, where we'll use the *columns* functionality to place the text and the map side-by-side, in columns.
+We'll start by doing something quite simple.
+We'll take the *Contact information* page, and use the *columns* functionality to improve its layout by placing the text and the map side-by-side, in columns.

+**Don't worry** if you don't understand exactly what we're doing - all will be explained.

 #.
 Switch to structure mode using |structure-switch| and add a new *Row* plugin.